MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/scheduling-tasks.md

 0 */2 * * *  mscs backup myWorld
 ```

-* We define HOME and PATH because `cron` may not do it for us.
-The HOME and PATH we've
+- We define `HOME` and `PATH` because `cron` may not do it for us.
+The `HOME` and `PATH` we've defined above are the
-  defined above are the default values set with the default installation.
+  default values set with the default installation.
 If you did not follow the default installation, *Make sure that
-  PATH and HOME match the environment on your system.*
+  `PATH` and `HOME` match the environment on your system.*

-* `0 */2 * * *` is the time interval to backup.
-This particular expression
-  means backup every 2 hours.
+- `0 */2 * * *` is the time interval to backup.
+This particular expression means backup every 2 hours.
   We list some more common examples below.

-* `myWorld` is the name of the world you wish to backup.
-Omitting this will
-  backup all worlds.
+- `myWorld` is the name of the world you wish to backup.
+Omitting this will backup all worlds.

 ---

-## Scheduling examples
+## Scheduling Examples

 Run the backup hourly.